 All page numbers refer to the IBIS version 6.1 Adobe PDF file.

-On page 9 replace the colon at the end of the first sentence with a period.

-On page 9 add the following subsection and additional subsection heading after the first sentence and ahead of the numbered list:
+----

+Page 9, under 3 GENERAL SYNTAX RULES AND GUIDELINES

+Replace:

+This section contains general syntax rules and guidelines for ASCII .ibs files:

+With:

+Unless noted otherwise, these subsections contain general syntax rules and guidelines for ASCII IBIS file types defined in this document.
+They are .ibs (Section 4), .pkg (Section 7), .ebd (Section 8), .ims (Section 12???), files and where applicable .am (Section 10.3)i and parameter passing files (Section 6.3).

+Page 9, Add:

 3.1 FILE NAMING DEFINITIONS

-The following terms related to file naming are defined here:
+The following terms related to file naming and file referencing for all ASCII formats are defined here and for non-ASCII executable model files defined in the IBIS-AMI sections:

 file name: The name of a file without its location.

-stem: The portion of a file name before the last dot, or the full file name if no dot.
+stem: The portion of a file name before the last period, or the full file name if no period.

-extension: The portion of a file name after the last dot, if any.
+extension: The portion of a file name after the last period, if any.

 directory: A directory contains a list of files.
 Directories may include other directories, forming the basis for a hierarchical filesystem.